Skip to content

 1. Tokenize the query string.

-2. List shard indices for each token in parallel (via std::thread::scope).
+2. List shard indices for each token (rarest-first optimization).

 Search: String IDs